Rocket Launch

 • effects of atmospheric drag

 As the above list suggests, a scene that models a rocket launch will involve some complexity.
-GE2 makes every effort to provide as simple as possible a set of components to model a rocket launch.
+GE2 makes every effort to balance this complexity with usability.
+The core element for specifying a rocket launch in a scene is the GSBoosterMultiStage component.
+Several examples of it’s use can be found in the samples folder Tutorials_RealSpace/3_RocketLaunch.
+Specifically:

 In the launch sample scenes the physical body and display objects are separated.
-In the EarthAscentTwoStagex10 the heirarchy is:
+In the EarthToOrbitF9 the hierarchy is:

 Booster Heirarchy